-Size of laryngeal mask Weight of patient

-Size 1 For infants weighing up to 5 kg

 Size 1.5 For infants weighing 5-10 kg

 Size 2 For children weighing 10-20 kg

 Size 2.5 For children weighing 20-30 kg

 Size 3 For children weighing 30-50 kg

-Prior to surgery, and during LMA implantation, the individuals were given a caudal block containing 1.2 ml kg-1 of 0.5% plain Marcaine.
+Prior to surgery, and during LMA implantation, the individuals were given a caudal block containing 1.2 mg kg-1 of 0.25% plain Marcaine.
 The test for sufficient analgesia of the caudal block was skin incision; if the heart rate went up, 20% within 60 seconds of the skin cut. the block was considered insufficient.
 In this investigation, only patients with a sufficient caudal block were included.
 Sevoflurane 2-2.5% in about 50% oxygen was used to maintain anesthesia during the procedure, with a total infusion of Two liters per minute.
 All subjects maintained spontaneous ventilation.